James Gleeson (bishop): Episcopacy

 After suffering a period of bad health, in November 1956 Matthew Beovich requested that he receive an auxiliary bishop.
-Pope Pius XII appointed Gleeson to the position, and he was consecrated by Beovich on 21 May 1957, becoming Adelaide's first South Australian bishop.
+Pope Pius XII appointed Gleeson to the position, and he was consecrated by Beovich on 21 May 1957, becoming Adelaide's first South Australian Catholic bishop.
 To Gleeson, Beovich delegated responsibility for Catholic Action movements and Catholic radio and television, and he eventually came to chair a number of diocesan committees and councils.
 The Archbishop also tasked him with the ordination of new priests and parish visitation.
 However, the most important parts of the diocesan administration, such as financial and policy matters, remained under Beovich's control.

 In July 1964, Gleeson was appointed coadjutor archbishop, in effect naming him as Beovich's successor.
 Beovich retired on 1 May 1971, making Gleeson the first South Australian priest to become Archbishop of Adelaide.

 On 20 March 2000, Archbishop Gleeson died as the result of a heart attack.
 His funeral was held at St. Francis Xavier's Cathedral.
 The Catholic school Gleeson College is named in his honour.